dalenguyen/firebase-wordpress-plugin/readme.txt

 == Description ==

-The Firebase for WordPress Plugin will help to you allow user to login to your WordPress interface - not to WordPress dashboard - from Google Firebase authentication.
-You can show info of logged in show and able to show data that is only available to your firebase's users.
+The Firebase for WordPress Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
+You can show user info and display data that is only available to your Firebase users.

 = Links =